 Of course, you can’t plan for everything, but having a detailed calendar will keep you on track to achieve your goals.
 From product releases to seasonal posts, you should always know what’s coming down the content pipeline.
 Create a daily, weekly, and monthly checklist to make sure you’re staying on the right track.

 Traditional ROI metrics can be tracked through user clicks and conversions.
-However, community forums are more elusive and harder to monitor.
 While you may not be able to accurately determine how many community members made purchases based on your content, you can gain knowledge about your customer’s habits, build brand awareness, and improve overall experience by monitoring social metrics.

 There is no place for complacency in community management.
 Just because you ran a successful contest in August, doesn’t mean you can slack off in September.
 Dedication, passion, and consistent performance are critical to success.
 If you don’t get excited about the community you manage, why would the users?

 This job isn’t your typical 9 to 5.
-Users are interacting on community forums at all hours of the day, and you should be available during the off-hours as well especially if your brand has a big product release or announcement that will increase user interest.
+Users are interacting on community forums at all hours of the day.
+A great community manager should be available during the off-hours, especially if your brand has a big product release or announcement that will increase user interest.
 This isn’t a problem for the tech savvy who can pull out their phone and engage with the community while on the go.